samliangsk/Paper-Note/Goldberg14a.md

     * online cryptography (and people that router processors are not very fast)
     * relatively little benefit until almost almost everyone does it standardized 2017 (RFC8205)

+### Questions

+should there be a single authority to promote adoption?
+* Centralized authorities are against the decentralized internet
+* and ASes have to interact with their own governments
+* but we would like to move forward?
+    * centralized non-authorities bodies like IETF published MANRS
+    * decentralized authorities: many governments make rulings for their own people

+could blockchain help protect routing?
+* something like the shared blockchain ledger create a decentralized authority